high-u/quadkeytools/README.md

       , key = '0123332111'
       , children = Quadkey.children(key);

+### sibling( quadkey, direction )
+Get a sibling of a quadkey.
+This will return the key of a sibling in a particular direction.
+Directions can be 'left' 'right' 'up' or 'down'.

+    var Quadkey = require('quadkeytools')
+      , key = '001'
+      , sibling = Quadkey.sibling(key, 'left')

 ### parent( quadkey )
 Get the parent of a quadkey.
 This will return the quadkey that represents the parent quadrant in the previous detail level.